 – You need to constantly communicate with and check in with your sales reps – from my experience with running my t-shirt business and selling through sales reps, the more I kept in touch with and communicated with my sales reps, the better they performed and the more sales they brought in.
 You might want to schedule it in your calendar to follow up with them every week or every two weeks or once a month, depending on your needs and schedule.

-- Trade shows and showrooms – you can either ‘walk the show’ or visit their website for a listing of showrooms and sales reps.
+You can either ‘walk the show’ or visit their website for a listing of showrooms and sales reps.
 Once you find a showroom in you category, you can contact them and see if they are taking on new lines.
-A few places to start with are the New York International Gift Fair, the Dallas Market Center, California Market Center or Chicago Merchandise Mart.
+A few places to start with are the New York Now, the Dallas Market Center, California Market Center or Chicago Merchandise Mart.

 Also, before you decide to hire a sales rep, make sure you contact some of the other vendors they represent and see how they like working with them, what kind of sales volume they are bringing in and if they recommend that particular sales rep.